creazer-I/aws-base-landing-zone/README.md

 Creates a base landing zone with logging account , security account and a dev account
 ###### Accounts are created via Lambda function from cloudformation

+#### Prereq

+1. AWS Account with organization enabled

+2. and Trusted Access Enabled in AWS Cloudformation Stackset

 #### How to Setup

 1. Deploy the initialsetup.yaml in cloudformation, which will create a service catalog.